ovh/docs/pages/cloud/private-cloud/nsx_nsx-v-eos/guide.en-gb.md

 ### I use some of the NSX-v features

-We recommend migrating to NSX-T (see [details](#migration) below) to benefit from all its included features.
+We recommend migrating to NSX (see [details](#migration) below) to benefit from all its included features.

 Alternatively, you can decide to deploy alternatives components (Load-balancer, Firewall appliance, VPN, ...) and then disable NSX-v (you will be notified when the deactivation process is available).

 ## Migrating to NSX-T <a name="migration"></a>

+The NSX software is enabled at the Virtual Datacenter (vDC) level.
+In order to migrate from NSX-v to NSX, you can order a new vDC for your existing Hosted Private Cloud service (feature available starting July 5, 2023), add new Hosts and then migrate from your current vDC to the new vDC using VMware vMotion.

-The documentation to migrate to NSX-T is not yet available.
+The documentation to migrate to NSX is not yet available.

 Our support teams and [Professional Services experts](https://www.ovhcloud.com/en-gb/professional-services/) can provide you with assistance when the migration is available.